 - Shorten your sales cycles, because you’ll spend less time selling

 - Create more customer satisfaction, because you’ll have made your value clear

 - Turn customers into ambassadors who know exactly how to communicate your benefits

 Whether you’re offering a service, a product, or Software as a Service, getting your business benefits right will create more growth and resilience, and give you better results for your marketing investments.

-You may be wondering, how did I go from being a management consultant to running a content marketing and copywriting business?
+You may be wondering, how did I go from being a management consultant to running a copywriting business?

 When I left the public service I knew I had to acquire marketable skills, stat.
 It had been nearly a decade since I’d worked in private sector communications.
 Things had changed…but little did I know how.

-With each, I ask hard questions about their messaging before I write a line of copy – and I don’t let up until we’ve nailed the benefits that will make their ideal customers perk up and take notice.
-It’s the foundation of my services.
+With each, I dig deep for audience insight before I write a line of copy – and I don’t let up until we’ve nailed the benefits that will make their ideal customers perk up and take notice.
+It’s the foundation of our services.